 Brother Robert F. Smith Brings Success Back Home

-Alpha Phi Alpha’s Influence on Robert F. Smith’s Philanthropy
+Robert F. Smith’s Philanthropy

-Smith attributes much of his philanthropic philosophy to his family and to the Alpha Phi Alpha commitment to community empowerment.
-In 2017, Smith was the first Black American to sign the Giving Pledge, and by doing so agreed to utilize half of his net worth for initiatives providing equal opportunity for underrepresented people and environmental conservation.
-Influenced by his father and Brothers, Smith has served as a trustee for the Boys and Girls Clubs of San Francisco since 2008.
+Smith attributes much of his philanthropic philosophy to his family and the Alpha Phi Alpha commitment to community empowerment.
+In 2017, Brother Smith was the first Black American to sign the Giving Pledge, and by doing so, agreed to utilize half of his net worth for initiatives providing equal opportunity for underrepresented communities.
+These philanthropic ideas were united in 2014 under the mission of Fund II Foundation, a nonprofit of which Brother Smith serves as founding director and President.
+Smith also shows his continued commitment to the Black community as co-founder of Southern Communities Initiative, which is dedicated to advancing racial equity in the six Southern communities where more than half of Black Americans live.

-Smith innovates pathways for the future of Black success in America.
-And his vision forward includes taking good care of our precious history, as well.
-Brother Rev. Dr. Martin Luther King’s homes are now in the care of the National Park Foundation so our children’s children can step inside history, due to a grant from the Fund II Foundation, a nonprofit for which Smith serves as founding director and President.
+Smith innovates pathways for the future of Black success in the U.S. And his vision forward includes taking good care of our precious history.
+Brother Rev. Dr. Martin Luther King’s homes are now in the care of the National Park Foundation, so our children’s children can step inside history, due to a grant from the Fund II Foundation.
 The stories of our people are being digitally recorded and preserved at the National Museum of African American History and Culture, due to a grant from Smith, who believes this living tribute will not only enrich education but contribute to new curatorial studies.

 Get involved with your community through Alpha Phi Alpha.